 Are you a nonprofit research organization and want to access KeyGene’s intellectual property in a quick and easy way to make use of our innovative technologies?
 Here we offer you information and opportunities for licensing.

 Looking for a technology for simultaneously discovery and scoring of genetic markers without genome sequence information in a cost-effective way?
 Use KeyGene’s Sequence-Based Genotyping!
-Here you can obtain a license for using the SBG technology for research purposes.
+Here you can obtain a license for using the SBG technology for internal research purposes.
 Download the form, fill in the required details and the return the form to our expert Michiel van Eijk.
 After payment of the licensing fee you will obtain the license.
-There is a licensing form for US and non-US nonprofit research organizations.
+There is a licensing form for US and non-US nonprofit (RoW) research organizations.

 – The James Hutton Institute